-When you need to move truckload freight, you have several options of where and how to secure capacity (truck and driver).
+When your business needs to ship truckload freight, you have several options of where and how to get capacity (truck and driver).

 So when do most shippers use a private fleet?
 What about a dedicated fleet?
-And how do 3PLs fit into the mix?
+And how do third-party logistics providers (3PLs) fit into the mix?

 We’ll cover the basics of private fleet trucking, discuss the similarities and differences between private and dedicated fleets, and explain how a 3PL can help make your supply chain more efficient (whether you’re a fleet operator or in need of fleet capacity).